John Richardson (art historian): Picasso biography

 The first of four planned volumes of Richardson's A Life of Picasso biography, (originally planned to be published in one single volume), was published in 1991.
 This described 25 years from his birth to 1906 and won a Whitbread Award.
 The second volume was published in November 1996, dealing with the period 1907–1916, and thus covering the birth of Cubism, followed by the third volume in 2007, devoted to the period up to 1932, when Picasso turned 50.
-Richardson was working on the fourth volume, which was originally to span the early 1930s to the liberation of Paris in 1944.
+The fourth volume was originally to span the early 1930s to the liberation of Paris in 1944.
 Though the fourth volume fell behind schedule (it was to be published by Alfred A. Knopf in 2014), Richardson spoke of still progressing with it in a February 2016 interview with Alain Elkann.
 Richardson stated then that he was working daily, "even weekends", on the project with three assistants who were aiding him with writing and research.
 He stated that he was "up to 1939", and that he hoped to "get through the war".
-The fourth volume, covering Picasso's life until 1943 was eventually published in November 2021.
+The fourth volume, covering Picasso's life until 1943 was eventually published posthumously in November 2021.

 Fifteen years after Cooper's death, Richardson published a memoir (The Sorcerer's Apprentice.
 Picasso, Provence, and Douglas Cooper) in 1999 and a collection of essays in 2001 (Sacred Monsters, Sacred Masters).
 He was curator of an exhibition of the late Picasso with title Mosqueteros in the Gagosian Gallery in New York City.
 For the London Gagosian Gallery, he curated another such exhibition in 2010: Picasso - The Mediterranean Years (1945-1962), which ran from 4 June until 28 August 2010.
-In 2011, Richardson and Diana Widmaier Picasso co-curated another sizable Picasso exhibition, "Picasso and Marie-Thérèse L’amour fou", at the Gagosian gallery in New York City for which Richardson also wrote a related book.
+In 2011, Richardson and Diana Widmaier Picasso co-curated another sizable Picasso exhibition, "Picasso and Marie-Thérèse: L’amour fou", at the Gagosian gallery in New York City for which Richardson also wrote a related book.

 Also in 2011, Richardson was awarded France's Ordre des Arts et des Lettres in recognition of his contributions to furthering the arts in France and throughout the world.

 Richardson was appointed Knight Commander of the Order of the British Empire (KBE) in the 2012 New Year Honours for services to art.